arkanelinux/docs.arkanelinux.org/docs/arkdep/arkdep-migrations.md

 #
-## You may wish to update the system now manually, or maybe not and
-## instead let the user manually update
+## You may wish to update the system now, or maybe not and instead let the user manually update
 #

 # Lets update the system with our new migration done